meghamansuria/cs-581/README.md

 # cs-581
-Online Social Networks class at Stevens!
+Coursework for the Online Social Networks class at Stevens!